wunused/site/content/posts/_joern-developer-notes.md

 Joern docs provide [more examples](https://docs.joern.io/export/) for visualizing and exporting the CPG.

+Joern docs provide advice for configuring an interactive Scala debugger, but I have not figured this out yet for VSCode and Metals.
+I will update this post when I do.

 ### Testing

 The Joern GitHub repository automatically runs a suite of tests that must pass